mf2vec-dev/mf2ff/README.md

 ## Setup
+> Once `mf2ff` is sufficiently stable, it will be made available on PyPI.

 You need to install FontForge and METAFONT to use `mf2ff`.

 You may have problems running the `mf2ff` script.
 One issue may be that you need to run Python 3 with the fontforge module.
 Below are some tips on how to get it to work.
 I can't guarantee that this will work on your system, but you should give it a try.